josmar-crwdstffng/angular/packages/docs/di/di_advanced.md

    Child1    Child2
 ```

 Here both Child1 and Child2 are children of ParentInjector.
 Child2 marks this relationship as host.
-ParentInjector might want to expose two different sets of providers for its "regular" children and its "host" children. providers visible to "regular" children are called "public" and providers visible to "host" children are called "private".
+ParentInjector might want to expose two different sets of providers for the associated "regular" children and the associated "host" children. providers visible to "regular" children are called "public" and providers visible to "host" children are called "private".
 This is an advanced use case used by Angular, where components can provide different sets of providers for their children and their view.

-Let's look at this example.
+Let us look at this example.

 ```
 class Car {